Home » Europe » Schengen Area – Everything You Need to Know

 Schengen Visa

-It is a limited-stay visa that will allow you to visit any country belonging to the Schengen area and stay for a maximum of 90 days for business or pleasure.
+It is a limited-stay visa that allows you to visit any Schengen country and stay for up to 90 days for business or pleasure.

 Can you apply for a Schengen visa in the UAE?

-If you are a UAE passport holder, you can enter any country in the Schengen area and stay for 90 days, visa-free for 180 days.
+If you are a UAE passport holder, you can enter any Schengen country and stay for 90 days, visa-free for 180 days.
 If you live in one of the seven emirates and do not have a UAE passport, you must get a Schengen visa depending on your nationality.

 You can only apply if you belong to one of the following categories:

-• A foreigner living in the UAE on a temporary or a permanent residence permit
+• A foreigner living in the UAE on a temporary or permanent residence permit

 • A UAE passport holder who was previously refused visa-free entry to a Schengen country